Asymmetric Simple Exclusion Process with open boundaries and Quadratic Harnesses

 \subsection{Matrix solution}

 The celebrated matrix method of \citet{derrida1993exact} introduces a probability measure on $\{0,1\}^N$ using a pair $\mD$ and $\mE$ of infinite matrices with $\mD$ representing the occupied site, $\mE$ representing an empty site, and a pair of vectors, where $\langle W|$ is a row vector and $|V\rangle$ is a column vector.
-We will denote this measure by $\pi_N$, as it will turn out to be the invariant measure introduced in the previous section.
+It turns out that this is the invariant measure $\pi_N$ introduced in Section \ref{Sec:ASEP}.
 For our purposes it is convenient to recast the expression from \cite{derrida1993exact} into the formula for the joint generating function

 Here is the normalizing constant, which in the physics literature is called the partition function and is usually denoted by letter $Z$; in this paper, as in \cite{Bryc-Wesolowski-08}, we reserve letter $Z$ for a Markov process that we introduce in Section \ref{AMP}.